 1. Avoiding Evil.

-Some acts are always wrong, no matter what the circumstances.
-Other acts may or may not be wrong, depending on the circumstances and the effects.
-Among all those acts that are wrong, some acts are seriously wrong, in other words, such acts are evil.
-Other acts may be wrong, but not seriously wrong.
+Some types of acts are always wrong, no matter what the intention, no matter what the circumstances.
+Other acts may or may not be wrong, depending on the intention and circumstances, especially the consequences.
+Among those acts that are wrong, some acts are seriously wrong; such acts are called mortal sins.
+Other acts may be wrong, but not seriously wrong; such acts are called venial sins.
+Only a mortal sin, chosen with full freedom of will and full knowledge of the grave immorality of the act, can condemn a person to Hell; this type of sin is called an actual mortal sin.

-If you do anything that is seriously wrong, and you never repent through the last moment of your life, then you will certainly go to Hell forever.
-And no matter how much good you have done in your life, if you have deliberately and knowingly done anything that is seriously wrong, without repenting before you die, you will certainly go to Hell.
+If you commit one or more actual mortal sins, and you never repent through the last moment of your life, then you will certainly go to Hell forever.
+No matter how much good you have done in your life, if you have deliberately and knowingly done anything that is seriously wrong, without repenting before you die, you will certainly go to Hell.

 2. Repentance

-Do not commit any serious sins, but if you have sinned seriously, repent sincerely.
+Do not commit any serious sins.
+But if you have sinned seriously, repent sincerely.
 True and full repentance happens not merely out of fear of Hell, but also out of love of God and neighbor.
 Accept true love for God and neighbor, otherwise, you will not be able to fully and sincerely repent.
+Catholics (and the Orthodox) ordinarily obtain forgiveness from God in the Confessional.
+Other persons can obtain forgiveness by a full repentance based on the love of God and neighbor; this is called perfect contrition because it is based on the most perfect reason for repenting, true selfless spiritual love.

 Why should you be allowed to enter Heaven, if you have not repented from the evil that you did on earth?